Este artículo está también disponible en / This post is also available in: Spanish

 Meetings during the IDB Mayors Forum 2022

-Below, we share 4 of the main lessons learned from this important dialogue:
+Below, we present four key lessons learned from this important dialogue:

 1) Impacts and adaptation responses to climate change are different for each territory and context:

-- Andean or mountainous cities: promote sustainable urban growth and regeneration, preserving risk areas in ravines and foothills
+- Andean or mountainous cities: Promote sustainable urban growth and regeneration while preserving risk areas in ravines and foothills.

-- Amazonian cities: generate a prioritization of climate change adaptation actions that address both budgetary constraints and the negative impact of agribusiness
+- Amazonian cities: Prioritize climate change adaptation actions that consider budgetary constraints and the negative impact of agribusiness.

-- Large cities: reduce inequalities and promote socio-urban integration, which tends to affect the most vulnerable to a greater extent
+- Large cities: Reduce inequalities and promote socio-urban integration, with particular attention to vulnerable communities.

 2) Urban planning must be sustainable, resilient and inclusive:

-The session on “climate change mitigation” explored the urban sectors and activities that generate the most GHG emissions in the region’s cities.
-Solutions for the decarbonization of transportation and electromobility, eco-efficiency in buildings and built environments, tree planting, and territorial planning were also shared.
+The session on “climate change mitigation” explored the sectors and activities in cities that generate the highest greenhouse gas (GHG) emissions.
+Solutions discussed included decarbonization of transportation, promotion of electromobility, eco-efficiency in buildings and built environments, tree planting, and territorial planning.

-According to Carlos Moreno, associate professor at IAE Paris Business School in France, we can, and should, build happier cities.
-By applying the 15-minute city model, we encourage a calmer pace of life, the intense reuse of spaces, and the appropriation of places.
+According to Carlos Moreno, an associate professor at IAE Paris Business School in France, we have the opportunity to create happier cities.
+By embracing the concept of the 15-minute city, we can foster a calmer pace of life, maximize space reuse, and encourage a sense of place ownership.

 3) Investment for climate action must be optimized:

-Not only we need to invest more resources for climate action, but we must invest them well.
-Less than 10% of climate resources mobilized are invested in adaptation.
-Achieving the Sustainable Development Goals and climate commitments requires mobilizing more investment of all kinds: public, private, local, national and international, both in capacity and capital.
+Increasing resources for climate action is necessary, but it is equally important to invest wisely.
+Currently, less than 10% of climate resources mobilized are allocated to adaptation.
+Achieving the Sustainable Development Goals and meeting climate commitments requires mobilizing diverse forms of investment: public, private, local, national, and international, both in terms of capacity and capital.

-The latest Climate Policy Initiative report (2022) leaves three clear messages:
+The latest report from the Climate Policy Initiative (2022) highlights three key messages:

 - There is not enough climate investment flowing to urban areas in developing countries.

-- Local governments need to work with national governments and financial institutions, the private sector and civil society to unlock and scale up investments for climate action.
+- Local governments must collaborate with national governments, financial institutions, the private sector, and civil society to unlock and scale up investments for climate action.

 4) Increased ambition to maintain the 1.5°C target and reduce the impacts of climate change:

-Philipp Rode, Executive Director of LSE Cities, highlighted the importance of increasing the support and reciprocal relationship between national and subnational governments to improve access to finance at the local level.
-Likewise, Javier Torner, UN-Habitat specialist, highlighted two key elements: the limited time available to carry out environmental plans, and the importance of including the environmental agenda in the social agenda in a cross-cutting manner.
-Finally, Ricardo Bertolino, executive director of the Argentine Network of Municipalities facing climate change, stressed the importance of monitoring and having indicators that are conducive to this.
+Philipp Rode, Executive Director of LSE Cities, emphasizes the importance of strengthening the support and reciprocal relationship between national and subnational governments to improve local-level access to finance.
+Additionally, Javier Torner, UN-Habitat specialist, highlights two key elements: the limited time available to execute environmental plans and the need to integrate the environmental agenda into the broader social agenda.
+Lastly, Ricardo Bertolino, Executive Director of the Argentine Network of Municipalities Facing Climate Change, stresses the importance of monitoring and having indicators that are conducive to these efforts.

 The time for action is now